UN Official Raises Alarm As Humanitarian Crisis In Gaza Keeps Worsening

-GENEVA, Dec 8 (NNN-XINHUA) – The current humanitarian programme in Gaza“is no longer functioning well,” said head of the UN Office for the Coordination of Humanitarian Affairs (OCHA), at a press conference here yesterday.
+The current humanitarian program in Gaza“is no longer functioning well,” said the head of the UN Office for the Coordination of Humanitarian Affairs (OCHA) at a press conference here on Thursday.

-Griffith underlined that on Dec 6, in an unprecedented move, UN Secretary-General, Antonio Guterres, invoked Article 99 of the UN Charter, emphasising the imminent threat to international peace and security, posed by what's going on in Gaza.
+Griffith underlined that on Dec.
+6, in an unprecedented move, UN Secretary-General Antonio Guterres invoked Article 99 of the UN Charter, emphasizing the imminent threat to international peace and security posed by what's going on in Gaza.

+However, the senior UN official mentioned the opening of the Kerem Shalom crossing as a promising sign.
+Discussions have been underway within a committee known as the COGAT (Coordination of Government Activities in the Territories), involving representation from Israel, the United States, Egyptians and the United Nations.

 An estimated 1.9 million people are displaced in Gaza (about 85 percent of the population), lacking necessities such as food, water, dignified shelter, sanitation facilities and medical care, according to the UN Relief and Works Agency for Palestine Refugees in the Near East.

-A recent phone-based survey by the UN World Food Programme showed that, between 83 and 97 percent of families have no adequate food, and in some areas as many as 90 percent of households report spending a full day and night without any food, some even having no food for as many as 10 days, in the last month.– NNN-XINHUA
+A recent phone-based survey by the UN World Food Program showed that between 83 and 97 percent of families have no adequate food, and in some areas as many as 90 percent of households report spending a full day and night without any food, some even having no food for as many as 10 days in the last month.

 Legal Disclaimer: